These guides are AI-generated educational summaries — not legal or medical advice.

 Describing symptoms in vague or minimizing terms

-Why: Examiners document what veterans report.
+Examiners document what veterans report.
 Vague terms like 'some weakness' or 'it bothers me sometimes' do not provide enough specificity for the examiner to check the appropriate severity boxes on the DBQ or document functional impairment accurately.

-Do this instead: Use specific, quantified language: 'My shoulder strength is about 40% of normal on a typical day.
+Instead: Use specific, quantified language: 'My shoulder strength is about 40% of normal on a typical day.
 I can hold a 5-pound object at shoulder height for no more than 30 seconds before pain forces me to lower it.'
 Practice your descriptions before the exam.

 Impact: Could result in minimal or 0% rating instead of compensable rating